fellowship/upskill_challenges_02/Platform/README.md

 Once you have your data organized, named, and numbered you should use Lobe to assign machine learning labels to each image: m_501, w_501, etc. With labeled data in Lobe you can train the model and use it to predict a fit for all the images in the challenge data.

-Submit your solution [on the challenge page](link_to_submission_form) no later than January 28, 2021 for corporate employees and February 12, 2021 for retail employees.
+Submit your solution no later than January 28, 2021 for corporate employees and February 12, 2021 for retail employees.

 ## Guidelines